pingcap/docs/tidb-cloud/tidb-cloud-console-auditing.md

 > **Note:**
 >
-> Currently, you cannot specify the storage location of console audit logs in TiDB Cloud.
+> - you cannot specify the storage location of console audit logs in TiDB Cloud.
+> - You cannot delete audit logging

 ## Console audit event types